bishwaproject/hometaskmanagementREST/README.md

 * Delete task

 ### RESTapi END POINTS
-GET : ‘/api/tasks’ -> retrieve a list of all tasks
+GET : ‘/api/tasks’ -> retrieve a list of all tasks.
 GET : ‘/api/tasks/{id} -> retrieve a specific task by ID POST : ‘/api/tasks’ -> create a new task
 PUT : ‘/api/tasks/{id}’ -> update an existing task by ID